Auax/DiscordBot/README.md

 This is an open source bot created with the Discord Python library.

 ## Prefix
-The default prefix is set to a simple slash: `/`
+The default prefix is set to: `!` or `/`.

+## Configuration
+It's important to change the `authentication.json` file and set your own tokens.

 ---
 ## Commands